thornjad/unbroken/README.md

 1. Download

-2. Extract to /usr/share/themes
-or ~/.themes (create it (in your home folder) if necessary);
+2. Extract to /usr/share/themes or ~/.themes (create it (in your home folder) if necessary)

-3. Change via distribution specific tweak tool.
+3. Change via distribution specific tweak tool

 **Note:** If your distribution doesn't ship separate development packages you just need GTK 3 instead of the `-dev` packages.